nestauk/asf_core_data/README.md

 - `EPC_preprocessed`: contains preprocessed/enhanced data (new columns, changes to values, masked values, etc);
 - `EPC_preprocessed_and_deduplicated`: contains preprocessed data with only the most up-to-date record for each house; hence, this is not a true "deduplication" as multiple EPC records for the same house, will be different (at least the date of inspection will be different).

+Metadata information for the processed data can be found [here](https://docs.google.com/spreadsheets/d/1UE8mMPeIeDIE_Rm7UmR9gWkGGJEUhCyjnSH2e22pfMg/edit#gid=472586144) (only accessible by Nesta employees)

 ## MCS Data <a name="mcs"></a>

 The MCS datasets contain information on MCS-certified heat pump **installations** and **installation companies** (or **installers**).
 These datasets are proprietary and cannot be shared outside of Nesta.
 Both datasets are provided quarterly by MCS and are stored in Nesta's **asf-core-data** bucket on S3.
 Information about the fields in the raw dataset can be found [here](https://docs.google.com/spreadsheets/d/1XaGDblbCIBTkStH3_RE7d6qzzKAWghRf/edit#gid=1260528248).